Key Takeaways

 All of the vaccines listed above have been vigorously studied and reviewed and been determined to be safe and effective.
 Doctors and medical providers have administered these vaccines to hundreds of millions of people.

 "We did see an increase in some preventable disease within the last several years when people stopped vaccinating for the measles, mumps, and rubella (MMR) vaccine,” Dr. Hernady said.
-“There were some people who were not vaccinating for that.
-We did see a rise in both measles and mumps outbreaks, which we hadn’t seen in years.”
+“There were some people who were not vaccinating for them and we did see a rise in both measles and polio outbreaks, which we hadn’t seen in years.”

 The American Academy of Pediatrics strongly encourages child immunizations as “a safe, effective way to protect children from disease, including some cancers, as well as hospitalization, disability, and death.”